m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Non-RTIO devices and the controller manager
 -------------------------------------------

 As described in :ref:`artiq-real-time-i-o-concepts`, there are two classes of equipment a laboratory typically finds itself needing to operate.
 So far, we have largely discussed ARTIQ in terms of the second: the kind of specialized hardware that requires the very high-resolution timing control ARTIQ provides.
 The other class comprises the broad range of regular, "slow" laboratory devices, which do *not* require nanosecond precision and can generally be operated perfectly well from a regular PC over a non-realtime channel such as USB.
-ARTIQ also provisions for the control and management of these devices, and they can be incorporated into ARTIQ experiment code.
+ARTIQ also provisions for the control and management of these devices, and they can be operated from ARTIQ experiment code.

 No core device is necessary for these non-realtime operations.
 Accordingly, this side of ARTIQ can in fact be used perfectly well without any core device at all, if there is no actual realtime component to the experiments being run.